W4uR/Dark-Souls-Death-Counter/README.md

 ## Usage
 After putting the executable in the game's folder, run the executable as adminsitrator.
 It should automatically start the game too.
 For ease of use, you can make a shortcut for the executable.
+The number of times you died is stored in the counter.txt file in the game's folder.